paddymills/hss-markdowns/HSSL_DXF_Import_Spec.md

 | **PARTDATA** | Part attributes | grade, thickness, drawing |

 ### Key: Value pairs
 Text attributes on the PARTDATA layer are to be organized into KEY: VALUE pairs.
 For example, material grade of A709-50 would result in the string `MATERIAL: A709-50`.
-Part attributes can be inside or outside the contour of the part, unless part file has multiple parts in it.
+Part attributes can be inside or outside the contour of the part.

 | KEY | Value Description | Format | Example(s) |
 | ---: | --- | --- | --- |